azizultex/Dark-Mode/readme.txt

 === WP Markdown Editor (Formerly Dark Mode) ===
 Contributors: wppool, azizultex, princeahmed, emrikol, danieltj, munyagu, travel_girl, melchoyce, afercia, hedgefield, megane9988, presskopp, willrad, loumray, bueltge, dingo_bastard, yuanhao, leetaylor5455
 Tags: dark, style, admin, dashboard, profile
-Requires at least: 4.0
+Requires at least: 5.0.0
-Tested up to: 5.5.1
+Tested up to: 5.5.3
-Stable tag: 3.3.2
+Stable tag: 4.0.0
-Requires PHP: 5.4
+Requires PHP: 7.0
 License: GNU GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Lets your users make the WordPress admin dashboard darker.
+Quickly edit content in WordPress by getting an immersive, peaceful and natural writing experience with the coolest editor.

 == Description ==

+If you want to quickly edit content in WordPress without thinking about blocks, WP Markdown Editor  is the perfect choice for you!
+Get an immersive, peaceful and natural writing experience with the coolest editor - WP Markdown Editor.
+Whether you are a Markdown fan or newbie as a Markdown writer, you will love WP Markdown Editor.
+This is the simplest plugin for a developer to write content in WordPress.

+Using technology at night time can have a negative effect on your eyesight.
+WP Markdown Editor will also darken the colors of your admin dashboard making it easier for you to work at night.
-Use  Dark Mode plugin to create a stunning dark version for your WordPress admin dashboard.
-Dark Mode works automatically without going into any complicated settings.

-Just activate the plugin and you will experience a dark mode version of your website as per their preferred operating system preference.
+Use  WP Markdown Editor plugin to create a stunning dark version for your WordPress admin dashboard.
+Dark Mode works automatically as per their preferred operating system preference.

-Just activate dark mode on your device, and browse the admin dashboard to experience a magically transformed dark mode.
-Dark Mode supports all major operating systems including iOS, Android, macOS, or Windows 10.

-= Dark Mode Features =
+= WP Markdown Editor (Formerly Dark Mode) Features =
+* **Topography Settings** - You can change the typography of your editor screen, using four different fonts, and controls for font size, line height, line width, and paragraph spacing.
+* **Ready-made Color Schema** - Quickly choose your favourite color from the ready-made color schema available in WP Markdown.
+Highlight and edit your content the way you want.
+* **Syntax Shortcuts** - A Markdown cheat sheet is available for you which shows other keyboard shortcuts for heading, formatting and the interface.
+* **Emoji Supported** - You can make your content more interactive and attractive with emojis.
+WP Markdown supports all types of emojis in your write up.
+* **Custom Colors** - You can customize the background text and color as you want with the custom color feature of our WP Markdown.
+Pick the color schema of your preference and make it yours!
+* **Live Preview** - You can quickly preview your post on the front end before publishing it.
+Use the live preview feature and see how the post will look like when published.
+* **Makes it easy and fast** - formatting in WordPress without thinking about the blocks.
 * **Dark Mode Switch** - You can toggle between the dark and light mode using the admin bar dark mode switch menu anytime.
 * **Auto Match OS Theme** – Automatically shows Darkmode if the OS preferred theme is dark.
 * **Remember Dark Mode** – The dark mode remains saved once you activated the dark mode.
-* **Editor Color Theme** - You can use several color palettes for the gutenberg editor.

 = How to use? =
 After activating the plugin, you can see that a dar mode switch menu added to the admin bar.